cita-bot/cita-bot/README.md

 * `except_offices` — Select offices you would NOT like to get appointment at.

-* `reason_or_type` — "Motivo o tipo de solicitud de la cita" Required for some cases, like SOLICITUD_ASILO ([see](https://blogextranjeriaprogestion.org/2018/05/14/cita-previa-tramites-asilo-pradillo/))
+* `reason_or_type` — "Motivo o tipo de solicitud de la cita".
+Required for some cases, like `OperationType.SOLICITUD_ASILO` [Related blog post](https://blogextranjeriaprogestion.org/2018/05/14/cita-previa-tramites-asilo-pradillo/)

 Troubleshooting
 ---------------